wlillisdev/hudson-homes/README.md

 # Hudson Homes

+- You can see the live website [here](https://wlillisdev.github.io/hudson-homes/index.html)..

 ![House Built By Hudson Homes](assets/images/new-builds.jpg)

 This website is designed for Hudson Homes who is a national construction company.
 They have been in business for over 30 years.
 Although they specialise in all aspects of construction, they wanted a new website to focus primarily on the house building market and all aspects of it.